Starting the Upgrade

 If you are running a Nexus Repository Manager 2 to 3 upgrade and it needs to be restarted for some reason (the upgrade was cancelled, or a problem occurred) it will be necessary to start the upgrade over from the beginning.
 To do this:

-- Shut down Nexus Repository Manager 2 and remove the Nexus 2 $work-dir/db/migrationagent directory.
+- Shut down Nexus Repository Manager 2 and remove the entire NXRM 2 $work-dir/db/migrationagent directory.

-- Shut down Nexus repository Manager 3 and remove the entire Nexus 3 $data-dir.
+- Shut down Nexus Repository Manager 3 and remove the entire NXRM 3 $data-dir directory.